spm/spm/paper/paper.md

 - Multi-Brain Toolbox [@brudfors2020flexible].
 Generates population average-shaped brains, enabling more precise spatial normalisation with the option to automatically label brain structures [@yan2022factorisation].

 - SCOPE Toolbox.
-Generates MRI fieldmaps using phase-encode-reversed pairs of MRI images (blip-up and blip-down images), similar to the Topup tool in FSL.
+Generates voxel displacement maps (VDMs) using phase-encode-reversed pairs of MRI images (blip-up and blip-down images) to correct geometrical distortion in MRI.
+This is similar to the Topup toolbox in FSL [@andersson2003correct].

 ### M/EEG